organisciak/dissertation/document/5_5_ams-study.md

 relationships between BROAD Categories and FINE Scores as this is a normal part of human subjectivity.

-Instructions continue to suggest that judges apply a level of 'reasonableness' regarding what is intuitively sensible.
+Instructions continue to suggest that workers apply a level of 'reasonableness' regarding what is intuitively sensible.
 For example, a low FINE score when the BROAD category is 'very similar' is not reasonable.

 This type of error is commonly seen in collaborative filtering for recommendation, where users' opinions are often treated as a mixture of their nominal rating, adjusted by user-specific and item-specific biases [@koren_bellkor_2009].
-To normalize judges against their specific biases, FINE judgments were translated to z-score values, represented as standard deviations from the judge's mean rating habit.
+To normalize workers against their specific biases, FINE judgments were translated to z-score values, represented as standard deviations from the worker's mean rating habit.
 This approach was previously seen in
-@hofmann_latent_2004; in our case, adjusted ratings were blocked by a judge's BROAD score, resulting in three values for each judge: deviation from their typical FINE score for "not similar", "somewhat similar", and "very similar" candidates.
+@hofmann_latent_2004; in our case, adjusted ratings were blocked by a worker's BROAD score, resulting in three values for each worker: deviation from their typical FINE score for "not similar", "somewhat similar", and "very similar" candidates.

-The adjusted rating $r^{'}_{u,b}$ for judge $u$ and BROAD category $b$ was calculated in the following way:
+The adjusted rating $r^{'}_{u,b}$ for worker $u$ and BROAD category $b$ was calculated in the following way:

 $$r^{'}_{u,b} = \sqrt{\frac{1}{N}* \sum\nolimits_{i=1}^N{ r_{u,b} - \mu_{u,b} } }$$
  where $b \in B$ and $B=\left\{ {``NS'',``SS'',``VS''}\right\}$.